5 Best Tips For Traveling With Your Pet

 5 Tips & Best Practices For Traveling With Your Pet

-- Before Your Trip, Make Sure Your Pet Has Visited The Vet For a Checkup
+Before Your Trip, Bring Your Pet To The Vet For a Checkup

 Prior to taking your pet on any kind of major trip, you should schedule an appointment with your veterinarian for a checkup.